top of page

 HEBGEN

 Meghan’s love for dancing began at the age of six in her hometown of Sun Prairie, Wisconsin.
 Meghan joined Midwest Performing Arts when they first opened their doors.
 She was a part of the Youth Performance Groups and yearly Nutcracker performances where she performed many roles including Clara, Harlequin Doll and the Sugar Plum Fairy.
 Meghan decided to further her training by attending summer intensives with Ballet Arizona, Joffrey Ballet School, and Bolshoi Academy.
 During her time at the Joffrey Summer Intensive, she received an offer and scholarship from the Artistic Director, Era Jouravlev, to attend the year-round Trainee program (founded by Robert Joffrey and Gerald Arpino); thus, beginning her professional career.
 In 2018, Meghan moved out to New York City during her senior year of high school to finish her schooling.
 With her time at the Joffrey Ballet, she performed soloist and lead roles such as the Lead Pas De Deux Flower, Lead Spanish, and Snowflake in the Nutcracker, as well as Soloist roles in Romeo and Juliet, Naina’s Magical Garden, and Gamzahtti’s Variation from La Bayadere.
 Working and learning aside many established teachers, Meghan was given the opportunity to work with world renowned ballet instructors such as Era Jouravlev from Perm State Ballet, Marina Bogdanova from the Mariinsky Ballet, Gaiane Akopian from Vaganova Academy, Stacy Caddell from the New York City Ballet and the Balanchine Trust.
 After three years with the school, Meghan began finding her love for teaching and sharing her passion with others in the Madison area.
-She is heading into her fourth year of teaching, and can not wait to dance with you in the studio!
+She is heading into her sixth year of teaching, and can not wait to dance with you in the studio!

 CELIA